"Breakfast na your mate?" Davido and Sophia reportedly unfollow each other

 Trouble in OBO Paradise As Sophia Reportedly Unfollows Singer on IG After He Gifted Chioma 002 Pendant

-- Photos and videos of Davido and his thrid baby mama Chioma have been making the rounds on social media to the joy of many
+- Photos and videos of Davido and his third baby mama Chioma have been making the rounds on social media to the joy of many

-- The 30BG boss gifter Chef Chi a pendant that says 002, and according to reports, his first baby mama Sophia Momodu might not be happy with it
+- The 30BG boss gifted Chef Chi a pendant that says 002, and according to reports, his first baby mama Sophia Momodu might not be happy with it

 There might just be a little problem between award-winning Nigerian singer Davido and his first baby mama, Sophia Momodu.

-The issue might stem from the fact that lately, the singer has been seen moving around a lot with his third baby mama, Chioma aka Chef Chi.
+The issue might have stemmed from the fact that lately, the singer has been seen moving around a lot with his third baby mama, Chioma aka Chef Chi.

 Supporters of the union rejoiced when the singer recently gifted Chef Chi a pendant that reads 002 after him as 001 in the 30BG empire.

-According to reports and search online, Davido returned the gesture after Sophis unfollowed him on Instagram.
+According to reports and search online, Davido returned the gesture after Sophia unfollowed him on Instagram.

 PAY ATTENTION: Follow us on Instagram - get the most important news directly in your favourite app!